nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 can be added as a patient's birthdate even though the current date might be `2023/08/08`.
 We plan to add a validation for birthdates such that birthdates after the current date will not be considered a valid birthdate.

+8. Currently, the find command only is able to find by name.
+We plan to add the functionality to find anything that matches the given conditions that could be other variables of a patient or appointment such as range of birthdays.

 ## **Appendix: Effort**

 ### Difficulty Level